-Short-term plans are not eligible for premium tax credits or cost-sharing reductions.
+Short term plans are not eligible for premium tax credits or cost-sharing reductions.
 If you qualify for these ACA subsidies, then you’ll probably want to enroll in an ACA plan through a state or federal exchange.
-You can use an online subsidy calculator to see if you might qualify.

 Short-term health insurance and major medical insurance are different products designed to serve different needs.
 It’s not a true apples to apples comparison.
 At a high level, here’s what to know about each product:

 The decision ultimately depends on how long you need coverage, your typical healthcare needs and your financial situation.

 Short term health insurance coverage isn’t available to everyone.
 Applicants can be denied based on health history, and plans aren’t sold in every state.
 These types of plans also may not be a fit if you qualify for an ACA subsidy, have pre-existing conditions, want all of the essential health benefits (e.g., preventive care, maternity), or expect to need long-term coverage.

 Generally speaking, temporary health insurance tends to be a fit for healthy people who are:

 Short term health insurance isn’t sold through the state and federal ACA exchanges, but it’s easy to find online.
 [Hint, hint: You’ve come to the right place.]